Our approach

 Below you will find the timelines we are currently working towards across the different parts of the Act.
 Where it is possible to do so, we will look to accelerate our timetable and update this webpage accordingly.

-This spring we have published three documents as part of our ongoing work to implement the Media Act.
+Today we have published four more documents as part of our work to implement the Media Act 2024.

 Read our latest update.